jakunico/PhotographyCourseTest/README.md

 ### Missing

-The following were not included due to time constraints:
+The following were not included due to time constraints (6 hours project):

 - Refresh video list feature
 - Tests